CraigMIchie1/School-Work/README.md

 understanding of coding and how my understanding of coding and analytics of the results have developed over the years

-The order of projects completed goes: Phys 381: Assignments are in numerical order
+The order of projects completed goes: Phys 381: Assignments are in numerical order \n
                                       Phys 481: Assignments are in numerical order Physics Exercises
                                       Monte Carlo Exercises